nbertol/nbertol/README.md

 🎓 Graduated in Computer Engineering

-💻 I'm a Cybersecurity Specialist passionate about Math and Physics
+💻 I'm a Cybersecurity Specialist

-📚 Focused in Networks and Cybersecurity
+📚 Focused in Networks, Cybersecurity, Math and Physics

 🔤 I'm a polyglot